 - Troubleshooting details: If you are asking about a problem that you have already started working on, then please list all the troubleshooting you have already done.
 There's nothing more annoying than taking the time to type out troubleshooting steps for someone, and they tell you they already tried it.
 It just wastes everybody's time and leads to more frustration.
 Tell us everything.

 - Photos/video: Troubleshooting over the internet without the vehicle in front of you is difficult enough.
 When you start describing "that metal thing, is hitting that rubber part , which isn't pointing in the right direction", we have no idea what you're talking about.
 Just take SEVERAL good pictures with your smart phone.
 Upload them to a image sharing site (such as postimages.org) and post the image links in your question.
 Better yet, if it's something that moves, or a sound that you hear, then upload a video to Youtube.com and post the link.
 It's really easy with the app.
 This will help immensely with troubleshooting.

 - Be polite: This really goes a long way when asking for help.
 People here volunteer their free time to help you because they enjoy it.
 They could be doing something else.
 Sometimes you may not get a satisfactory answer.
 Misunderstandings happen.
 Restate or clarify your question, or just thank them and solicit additional answers.
-If you are rude, we will probably ignore you.
+If you are rude, we will ignore or poke fun at you.